v1.0 — MIT Licensed

 Single file, zero dependencies.
 Just Python 3.10+.

-$ git clone https://github.com/ariadev/regexq.git
+$ git clone https://github.com/astroteam-ir/regexq.git

 $ cd regexq

-$ chmod +x regexq.py
+$ cd regexq && chmod +x regexq.py

-# Option A: Symlink
+# Option A: Symlink into PATH

 $ ln -s "$(pwd)/regexq.py" /usr/local/bin/regexq

-# Option B: Alias
+# Option C: Alias it

 $ echo 'alias regexq="python3 /path/to/regexq.py"' >> ~/.bashrc